Social performance indicators

 LA8 Education and prevention programmes regarding serious diseases

-Lemminkäinen believes that the best results can be achieved with the combination of the early support model, professional rehabilitation and occupational healthcare.
-Through regular monitoring, Lemminkäinen evaluates the risks associated with the personnel’s work capacity and implement preventive measures.
-In Finland Lemminkäinen conducts a Sante health survey as part of health check-ups and comprehensive occupational healthcare.
-According to the survey, Lemminkäinen's personnel’s greatest health risks are excess weight, diabetes, sleeping disorders, alcohol and smoking.
+Lemminkäinen believes that the best results can be achieved with a combination of the early support model, professional rehabilitation and occupational healthcare.
+Through regular monitoring, the company evaluates the risks associated with the personnel’s working capacity and implements preventive measures in the required areas.
+Lemminkäinen conducts a Sante health survey as part of health check-ups and comprehensive occupational healthcare.
+According to the survey, the personnel’s greatest health risks are excess weight, diabetes, sleeping disorders, alcohol and smoking.
 The most common symptom predicting work disability is musculoskeletal disorders.
-Lemminkäinen's occupational healthcare unit supports the solving of health problems either individually or in groups.
+Lemminkäinen’s occupational healthcare unit supports the solving of health problems either individually or in groups.

-In 2013, Lemminkäinen launched two new ASLAK groups, for salaried employees in Finland.
+In 2014, Lemminkäinen launched three new ASLAK groups for employees in Finland.
 ASLAK is the Social Insurance Institute of Finland’s early rehabilitation for minor health problems.

-Lemminkäinen support its personnel’s leisure-time exercise in many ways.
-For example, in Finland Lemminkäinen offers all of its personnel an exercise card.
+Lemminkäinen supports its personnel’s leisure-time exercise in many ways.
+For example, in Finland the company offers all of its personnel an exercise card that can be used at approximately 850 sports facilities around Finland.

 LA11 Programmes for skills management and lifelong learning

-The PAKKI training programme promotes occupational safety and skills that ensure top-quality results – in short, it provides mandatory competence training.
-A total of 926 (984) people attended PAKKI courses held in 2013.
+In Finland, the PAKKI training programme promotes occupational safety and skills that ensure top-quality results through so-called mandatory competence training.
+A total of 1,674 (926*) people completed PAKKI courses in 2014.

 LA12 Employees receiving regular performance and career development reviews

-Development discussions are an important management tool for Lemminkäinen.
-They help the company to set personal and team targets, monitor the achievement of these goals, and evaluate personnel’s development needs.
+Target setting and performance discussions are an important management tool for Lemminkäinen.
+They help the company to set personal and team targets, monitor the achievement of these goals, and evaluate the personnel’s development needs.

-The goal is for each Lemminkäinen employee to have an annual career development discussion.
+In 2014, approximately 70 per cent of Lemminkäinen employees had a target setting and performance discussion.
+The goal is for each Lemminkäinen employee to have an annual target setting and performance discussion.

 LA13 Composition of governance bodies and breakdown of employees

-In addition, Lemminkäinen has a separate equality action plan as well as guidelines to identify and prevent workplace bullying.
-Lemminkäinen's equality action plan promotes a diverse personnel structure, salary consistency, the suitability of working conditions for the entire personnel and equal opportunities for career development, among other things.
-Lemminkäinen follows the realisation of equality in employee survey annually.
+In addition, Lemminkäinen has a separate equality action plan as well as guidelines to identify and prevent workplace bullying in Finland.
+The equality action plan promotes a diverse personnel structure, salary consistency, the suitability of working conditions for the entire personnel and equal opportunities for career development, among other things.

 HR2 Suppliers and contractors that have undergone human rights screening and actions taken

-In accordance with its Code of Conduct, Lemminkäinen requires all of its supplier to comply with legislation and international regulations concerning human rights, employment rights and the environment.
+Lemminkäinen requires all of its suppliers and partners to comply with legislation and international regulations concerning human rights, employment rights and the environment, as well as its Code of Conduct.

 HR5 Operations identified in which the right to exercise the freedom of association or collective bargaining may be at significant risk and actions taken to support these rights